 A big part of the fish boil experience is understanding the basics of what your boil master is adding to the pot.
 Locally caught whitefish is boiled on an open fire, in an outdoor community-style kitchen, usually in a large metal kettle.

 Last, but not least, the star of the show, Lake Michigan whitefish, is added.
 Once the fish are just about ready, the boil master will signal that the boil over is about to start, which is the fiery spectacle that occurs when kerosene is thrown onto the fire.
-The mild whitefish, potatoes and onion are served with melted butter, lemon wedges, coleslaw or salad, bread and a slice of fresh-baked Door County cherry pie.
+The mild whitefish, potatoes and onion are served with melted butter, lemon wedges, coleslaw or salad, bread, and a slice of fresh-baked Door County cherry pie.

 Fish boiling was brought to the peninsula in the late 1800s by Scandinavian immigrants who needed an economical way to feed large groups of workers.
 Many places and cultures have their own style or version of a fish boil, but the one tourists see today is based off of what the Scandinavian settlers used.
 It wasn’t until about 1961 that the fish boil that is used today became a popular tourist attraction.
-Lawrence and Annette Wickman started boiling at The Viking in Ellison Bay, followed by owners following suit at the White Gull Inn in Fish Creek.
+Lawrence and Annette Wickman started boiling at The Viking in Ellison Bay, followed by owners at the White Gull Inn in Fish Creek.